Gynecomastia is when the male breast is larger than usual, usually caused by an estrogen and testosterone hormone imbalance.

 A study in the Aesthetic Plastic Surgery Journal in 2017 found that about 12% of men who had gynecomastia surgery had recurrence within a decade.

-Gynecomastia is usually treated by removing the extra glandular tissue, while pseudogynecomastia is treated by removing the excess fat with liposuction.
+Gynecomastia is usually treated by removing the extra glandular tissue, while pseudogynecomastia is treated by removing the excess fat cells with liposuction.

 Steroids, alcohol, and opioids are known to cause gynecomastia.
 If you continue to use these substances after surgery, you could have a recurrence.